With advancing technology, the fields of engineering multiply and adapt. Mechatronics' aim is to unify these subfields

 Overall Irish Leaving Certificate Highers requirement for this course is H3,H3,H3,H3,H3 (typical grade profile) to include Higher Level Mathematics and one other Higher Level from Physics, Chemistry, Physics/Chemistry, Biology, Technology, Engineering or Technology and Design.
 Plus English Grade H6 or English Grade O4 or above at (OL) if not sitting at Higher Level.

-The Scottish Highers requirement for this course is BBBCC (to include minimum of AA in Mathematics and a science subject).
+The Scottish Highers requirement for this course is BBBCC (to include minimum of BB in Mathematics and a science subject).

 Scottish Advanced Highers